Hidden Corners of London

 The plaque on the side panel announcing the Republic of Texas legislation to the court of St. James 1842 - 1845.

-The narrow courts that the experienced office workers juggle their way through on their busy day with well rehearsed ease.
-Where by chance if the unexpected explorer glimpses these passages they find themselves back almost in the seventeenth-century.
-St Michael's Alley is one such place where the delights of coffee was first sold by Pasqua Rosee setting up his shop on the site now occupied by the late Victorian - Jamaica Wine House.
-The coffee houses that now swamp the city with their exuberant prices are still much cheaper than they were in those distant day's.
+The narrow courts that the experienced office workers juggle their way through after a busy day, with well-rehearsed ease.
+Where by chance the unexpected explorer glimpses these passages will find themselves back almost in the seventeenth century.
+St Michael's Alley, one such place where the delights of coffee were first sold by Pasqua Rosee setting up his shop on the site now occupied by the late Victorian - Jamaica Wine House.
+The coffee-houses now swamp the city with their exuberant prices, although they are still much cheaper than they were in those distant days.

 Simpson's